Source Protection and the Protection of Journalistic Materials

 Module 4: Privacy and Security Online

-The protection of journalistic sources is central to the ability of journalists to properly investigate stories, as well as for the protection of individuals and whistleblowers who provide information to them.(1) Compelling the disclosure of sources has a chilling effect on freedom of speech and media freedom, in addition to hindering the free flow of information.(2)
+The confidentiality of journalistic sources is central to journalists’ ability to properly investigate stories, and to the protection of individuals and whistleblowers who provide information to them.(1) Efforts to compel the disclosure of sources have a chilling effect on freedom of speech and media freedom and hinder the free flow of information.(2)

 In this regard, General Comment No. 34 to the ICCPR provides that states parties “should recognise and respect that element of the right of freedom of expression that embraces the limited journalistic privilege not to disclose sources.”
-Furthermore, the Africa Commission on Human and Peoples’ Rights issued the Declaration of Principles on Freedom of Expression in Africa deals with the issue of protection of sources by providing as follows:
+Furthermore, the Africa Commission on Human and Peoples’ Rights issued the Declaration of Principles on Freedom of Expression in Africa in 2019, which deals with the issue of protection of sources by providing as follows:

-“Media practitioners shall not be required to reveal confidential sources of information or to disclose other material held for journalistic purposes except where disclosure has been ordered by a court after a full and fair public hearing.”(3)
+“Journalists and other media practitioners shall not be required to reveal confidential sources of information or to disclose other material held for journalistic purposes except where disclosure has been ordered by a court after a full and fair public hearing.”(3)

-It is important to note that the protection of sources has acquired new significance in the digital age in the context of its intersection with the right to privacy of communications.(3) The technological advances in the world today has made surveillance, often justified as necessary for the protection of national security, a problem for the protection of sources.(4) The Secretary-General of the UN has noted surveillance activities can have a chilling effect on media freedom and renders it more difficult to communicate with sources and share and develop ideas, which may lead to self-censorship.(5) Similarly, the UNGA – in its resolution on the safety of journalists – emphasised that journalists in the digital age are particularly vulnerable to becoming targets of unlawful or arbitrary surveillance and/or interception of communications in violation of their rights to privacy and freedom of expression.(6) In this regard, it goes on to note that encryption and anonymity tools have become vital to journalists to secure their communications and protect the confidentiality of their sources.
+It is important to note that the protection of sources has acquired new significance in the digital age in the context of the right to privacy of communications as surveillance technologies whose development is justified in terms of national security can be used to target journalists and their confidential sources.(4) The Secretary-General of the UN has noted surveillance activities can have a chilling effect on media freedom and makes it more difficult for journalists to communicate with sources and share and develop ideas, which may lead to self-censorship.(5) Similarly, a UN General Assembly resolution on the safety of journalists emphasised that journalists in the digital age are particularly vulnerable to becoming targets of unlawful or arbitrary surveillance, in violation of their rights to privacy and freedom of expression.(6) The resolution further noted that encryption and anonymity tools have become vital to journalists to secure their communications and protect the confidentiality of their sources.

 The right to source protection in South Africa

-Surveillance activities carried out against journalists have the risk of fundamentally undermining the source protection to which journalists are otherwise entitled.
-According to principle 9 of the Global Principles on the Protection of Freedom of Expression and Privacy – published by ARTICLE 19 – the following principles apply to the protection of sources:
+Surveillance activities carried out against journalists run the risk of fundamentally undermining the source protection to which journalists are otherwise entitled.
+Principle 9 of the Global Principles on the Protection of Freedom of Expression and Privacy provides the following about the protection of sources:

 “9.1.
 The right to freedom of expression implies that everyone who obtains information from confidential sources with a view to exercising a journalistic activity has, subject to Principles 9.2 (a) and (b), a duty not to disclose the identity of their confidential sources and a right not to be required to do so.